AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Theory for Turn of the Golden witch.md

 Since we've already foreshadowed the next two episodes a bunch of times, there's no point in hiding it.
 Lambda is just putting up the facade of a dumb tsundere when she interacts with Bern and [[Characters/Battler\|Battler]], even when she inadvertently calls herself an moron with a japanese pun.

 But if that's the case, who's to say Bernkastel's thoughtful sympathy is genuine?

+So.
+Battler, once again, is a pathetic coward.
+What a shock!
+Our Banquet theory will be ready in due time (trust), in which we'll have to tackle the most difficult part of Umineko to us, the epitaph.
+But did we manage to figure out something?
+You'll see...
+Untill then, see you next time

 ---
 ---